gaehlerm/SoftwareEngineering/README.md

 There is a fair amount of software that is supposed to help you writing more or better software.
 Here is a short list of the most important tools or products I worked with so far:

-Version control software, Command line, Continuous Integration (CI), Integrated Development Editor (IDE), debugger, profiler, formatter, code quality checker, ticketing system, Wiki, pip (python), build tools, docstring and possibly many more.
+Version control software, Command line, Continuous Integration (CI), Integrated Development Editor (IDE), debugger, profiler, formatter, code quality checker, ticketing system, Wiki, pip (python), build tools, docstring, docker and possibly many more.

 I have to admit that the list is pretty scrambled.
 We have some specific software products but also software types.
 This is because for some problems almost all software companies use the same product while for other tasks you can choose between a broad range of products.
 In most cases it is best to use what your work colleagues use as well.
 Then they can help you out if you are stuck somewhere.